 Tick theĀ CheckoutĀ checkbox and any other additional filters, thenĀ SearchĀ to generate the search results:

-3. Via the attendee list
+3. Via the Attendee list

 To find checkout bookings via the attendee list: